Web-App-zur-Einzelblattmontagen/offshoreSingleBladeInstallation/README.md

 ## Installation
-Please execute the following commands in a bash to start the web app in your local development environment.
+Execute the following commands in a shell to start the web app frontend on your local development environment.

 ```
 $ git clone https://github.com/Web-App-zur-Einzelblattmontagen/offshoreSingleBladeInstallation.git